Manik2375/cpp_web_server/README.md

 ```
 Replace `PORT` with the port your server is listening on.
 (By default it's 4000)

+Or just open it in a web browser.

 ## Troubleshooting
 - If you cannot reuse a port after restarting, ensure the socket option `SO_REUSEADDR` is set before binding.
 Or maybe try changing the port in `hoothoot.cpp`
 - If requests appear empty, check your socket read logic and buffer handling.